Connect with us

 After the meeting, I returned to the University of Arizona and decided to explore whether modern technology could produce diffractive lenses with better image quality.
 Lucky for me, Thomas Milster – one of the world’s leading experts on diffractive lens design – works in the building next to mine.
 We formed a team and got to work.

-Over the two years, our team invented a new type of diffractive lens that required new manufacturing technologies to etch a complex pattern of tiny grooves onto a piece of clear glass or plastic.
+Over the following two years, our team invented a new type of diffractive lens that required new manufacturing technologies to etch a complex pattern of tiny grooves onto a piece of clear glass or plastic.
 The specific pattern and shape of the cuts focuses incoming light to a single point behind the lens.
 The new design produces a near-perfect quality image, far better than previous diffractive lenses.

 A triangular piece of glass with subtle etchings reflecting in the light.